 It’s actually a very sensible move that the company has opted to include a remote.
 When you think about it – if something is about to start hurling balls in your direction at speeds up to 45 mph, it is best you are not standing right in front of it!

-On a court Slinger Bag can be set up to do its thing within one minute.
+On a court the Slinger ball machine can be set up to do its thing within one minute.
 I would typically position it just inside the baseline as this provides nice depth of shots.
 Having said that, Slinger is easily moved on the court so you can experiment varying court placement to find what works best for you.
 There’s lots to experiment with as you can change the placement, speed, angle and ball frequency.

 Before proceeding, let’s put things into context, I’ve played tennis perhaps once or twice a week for about 10 years.
 So I consider myself to be an intermediate player but not a beginner or advanced.